 Finding pants that perfectly fits our shapes is not an easy task.
 There are many morphologies and women and this is why, among ready-to-wear collections, there are more and more stretchy jeans and pants and very few classic trousers because it is virtually impossible to create a model that goes to everyone.

 So, after a long and unsuccessful pants hunting, I started to wonder if I could not do it myself, even if I had to dive into geometry and mathematical formulas.
-The method I present here comes from the book of Teresa Gilewska, “Pattern Drafting, Volume 2″, method that I find simple and effective, or at least the one which has perfectly worked for me.
+The method I present here comes from the book of Teresa Gilewska, “Pattern Drafting, Volume 2”, method that I find simple and effective, or at least the one which has perfectly worked for me.
 By following this process, you can draft the basic pattern for high-waisted pants that are adjusted to your measurements.
+If you want a “sportswear” pant or a jean, there is another pattern presented here

 Before starting to draw, arm yourself with the following: